SaxsCode/dutch-memory-game/README.md

 # Ik ga op reis en ik neem mee...

-A web version of the classic Dutch memory game “Ik ga op reis en ik neem mee...” (“I’m going on a trip and I’m bringing...”), built with PHP, JavaScript, and modern CSS.
+A web version of the classic Dutch memory game “Ik ga op reis en ik neem mee...” (“I’m going on a trip and I’m bringing...”), built with PHP and JQuery.

 ## 📦 Features